Dust Mite Allergy

-Dust mites thrive in temperatures of 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
-They also like humidity levels of 70 to 80 percent.
+Dust mites thrive in temperatures of 68 to 77 F (20 to 25 C).
+They also like humidity levels of 70 to 80%.
 There are at least 13 species of mites.
 They are all well adapted to the environment inside your home.
 They feed mainly on the tiny flakes of human skin that people shed each day.
 These flakes work their way deep into the inner layers of furniture, carpets, bedding and even stuffed toys.
 These are the places where mites thrive.
 An average adult person may shed up to 1.5 grams of skin in a day.
 This is enough to feed one million dust mites!

 An allergen is a substance that causes an allergic reaction.
 Both the body parts and the waste of dust mites are allergens for many people.
 Most dust mites die in low humidity levels or extreme temperatures.
 But they leave their dead bodies and waste behind.
 These can continue to cause allergic reactions.
 In a warm, humid house, dust mites can survive all year.